apburt/optqsm/README.md

 ```
 cd [PROC_DIR]/models/intermediate/;
-matlab -nodisplay -r "runqsm('../clouds/*.txt',workers)";
+matlab -nodisplay -r "runqsm('../clouds/*.txt',optimisation_type,workers)";
 cd ../;
-matlab -nodisplay -r "runopt('./intermediate/*.mat')";
+matlab -nodisplay -r "runopt('./intermediate/*/*.mat',optimisation_type)";
 ```

-Where workers is an integer specifying the number of workers in the local parallel pool that is initialised if greater than 1.
+Where optimisation_type is a string of either 'simple' or 'full', and workers is an integer specifying the number of workers in the local parallel pool that is to be initialised if greater than 1.

+In 'simple' mode the theoretical optimum values of PatchDiam1, PatchDiam2Min, PatchDiam2Max are generated from vertically-resolved nearest neigbour distances.

+In 'full' mode, optqsm samples the parameter space (PatchDiam1,PatchDiam2Min,PatchDiam2Max,lcyl) defined in optqsm/src/optInputs.m, constructing ~3000 models per tree (minus any invalid parameter sets).
+These values have been shown across various data to capture most of the valid parameter space, but can be readily modified to increase/reduce computation.

 When run as above, each .mat inside [PROCESSING DIR]/models/ contains the optimised QSM + supplementary data per tree.
 The definition of parameters inside this .mat can be found in TreeQSM/src/treeqsm.m.
 This .mat can be interacted with outside MATLAB, e.g., in Python with scipy.io.loadmat() (although care is required with MATLAB not using zero-based arrays).

-By default, optqsm samples the parameter space (PatchDiam1,PatchDiam2Min,PatchDiam2Max,lcyl) defined in optqsm/src/optInputs.m, constructing ~6400 models per tree (minus any invalid parameter sets).
-These values have been shown across various data to capture most of the valid parameter space, but can be readily modified to increase/reduce computation.

 If it not possible to permanently set the MATLAB path, the two calls to MATLAB must be modified as:

 ```
 matlab -nodisplay -r "addpath(genpath('[INSTALLATION_DIR]/TreeQSM/src/'));addpath('[INSTALLATION_DIR]/optqsm/src/');runqsm('../clouds/*.txt',workers)";
-matlab -nodisplay -r "addpath(genpath('[INSTALLATION_DIR]/TreeQSM/src/'));addpath('[INSTALLATION_DIR]/optqsm/src/');runopt('./intermediate/*.mat')";
+matlab -nodisplay -r "addpath(genpath('[INSTALLATION_DIR]/TreeQSM/src/'));addpath('[INSTALLATION_DIR]/optqsm/src/');runopt('./intermediate/*/*.mat')";
 ```

 ## Authors